jebeck/jebeck.github.com/contact.md

 * * * * *

-[^a]: I am also [@janabeck](https://github.com/janabeck 'GitHub: @janabeck') on GitHub; the latter account holds my older academic work from my time as a Ph.D. student in linguistics at the University of Pennsylvania.
-If that's the work of mine you're interested in, you may be more interested in [my academic website](http://www.ling.upenn.edu/~janabeck/ 'Penn Linguistics: Jana Beck').
+[^a]: I am also [@janabeck](https://github.com/janabeck 'GitHub: @janabeck') on GitHub; this account holds my older academic work from my time as a Ph.D. student in linguistics at the University of Pennsylvania.
+If that's the work of mine you're interested in, you may be more interested in [my academic website](http://www.ling.upenn.edu/~janabeck/ 'Penn Linguistics: Jana Beck'), preserved for posterity.

 [^b]: I don't tweet all that often, but I *do* respond promptly to @mentions and DMs.